Algebraic Cobordism and \'Etale Cohomology: Introduction

 While the above statement is interesting, an integral statement is of course preferable.
 The reason for doing this is more than just aesthetics.
 For example, such a statement would give a lift of the above theorem to the level of categories of modules over highly structured motivic ring spectra as localization usually preserves such structures, while passing to some homotopy cofiber does not.

 In algebraic $K$-theory, this was achieved by localizing algebraic $K$-theory spectra at the topological $K$-theory spectrum; see \cite{aktec}*{Theorem 2.50}.
 For algebraic cobordism over the complex numbers, shades of an integral statement appeared first in Heller's work \cite{heller} on semitopological cobordism.
-The right thing to consider turns out to be the Bousfield localization at the \'{e}tale motivic cohomology spectrum $\M\ZZ^{\et} := \pi_*\pi^*\M\ZZ$.
+The right thing to consider turns out to be the completion (in the sense of, say, \cite{mnn}*{Section 2}) at the \'{e}tale motivic cohomology spectrum $\M\ZZ^{\et} := \epsilon_*\epsilon^*\M\ZZ$.
 If $J$ is a set of primes, we denote by $\E_{(J)}$ the localization of $\E$ at $J$.